 According to Fire Chief Raymond Barton, there were more than 10 fires at vacant structures in the area just last month that are currently being investigated as possible arson.

-Oram said most of the house fires in his neighborhood have been at houses that are vacant, although one happened while the owner was out of town on vacation.
+Oram said most of the house fires in his neighborhood have been at vacant homes, although one happened while the owner was out of town on vacation.

 They worry about what this means for the other vacant houses on the block.

-“We keep this yard mowed, and I’m thinking about getting a light to install in the front window to make it look like someone is home,” said a resident living next door to a vacant house.
+“We keep this yard mowed, and I’m thinking about getting a light to install in the front window to make it look like someone is home,” said one resident living nextdoor to a vacant house.

 Flint has had a history of arson problems, and according to Barton, this recent spike is nowhere near as bad as the massive spike around 2009.